alishaikh786skk-afk/devops-practice/README.md

-for pull and push practice
+for pull and push very practice for push
-for push